 A logo is a brand’s most fundamental design element and reflective of the spirit in McRae’s products and services.
 This one simple and straightforward element gave the inspiration to a minimal, and streamlined brochure design to make a bold brand statement.

-Our second time around for Zoe started with a WordPress template to accelerate delivery, and present a design scheme that users could expect.
+Our second time around for Zoe started with a WordPress template and a design scheme that was predictable.
 People pay attention to patterns, in fact we seek them out.
 When we come to a site that breaks these patterns it does one of two things.
 It either intrigues us, or frustrates us.
-With some front end tweaking, a mix of layout and programming we delivered an exciting site that pays off well, and was fun to do.
+With some front end tweaking we delivered a site that pays off well, and was fun to do.

 It can’t be overstated that there is a lot of value in standardization.
 Templates with predictable designs will always have their place on the web.
 In fact, they may be the best possible solution for individuals and small businesses to share their brand with the world.
 That said, templates have become a commodity, a lot of websites are starting to become homogeneous.
-If you want to stand out, forget the templates, hire a professional to create pages that truly connect with consumers.
-In trying something new, you may make mistakes along the way, but hat’s how you keep pushing it forward.
+If you want to stand out, forget the templates, try something new, you may make mistakes along the way, but that’s how you keep pushing it forward.

 Skills will get you in the door, but the long-term customer relationships on which a consultant depends are built on one thing only: Trust.

 Our attempt here was to deliver a design that approached the problem with an interesting twist.

 We brought the E2 Studio brand position to life with posters and T-shirts for the launch-weekend of an E2 Studio designed home.
 The event was staged over 4 days, saw almost 3000 people attend, and was covered by CityTv, The Toronto Star, and HGTV.